CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 *Where, roughly, am I working?*

-Every number you produce later is **per unit area** — so the boundary is what turns a carbon *density* into a carbon *total*.
-It also sets $N$, the number of possible plot locations, which feeds the sample-size calculation in Step 4.
+Every carbon value you produce from collecting cores is reported **per unit area**, so the boundary of the area in this step is what turns a carbon *density* into a carbon *total*.
+It also sets $N$, the number of possible plot locations, which will determine how many plots to set-up to meet your desired goals.

 <table>
 <tr>